icopy-site/awesome/docs/awesome/awesome-gif.md

 - [dot-screencap](https://github.com/Speiser/dot-screencap) - A simple libary to record your screen and save it as animated GIF
 - [WpfAnimatedGif](https://github.com/thomaslevesque/WpfAnimatedGif) - A simple library to display animated GIF images in WPF
-- [XamlAnimatedGif](https://github.com/thomaslevesque/XamlAnimatedGif) - A simple library to display animated GIF images in XAML apps (https://github.com/davisonio/awesome-gif/blob/master/WPF, WinRT, Windows Phone)
+- [XamlAnimatedGif](https://github.com/thomaslevesque/XamlAnimatedGif) - A simple library to display animated GIF images in XAML apps (WPF, WinRT, Windows Phone)
 - [AnimatedGif](https://github.com/mrousavy/AnimatedGif) - A high performance .NET library for reading and creating animated GIFs

 #### Haxe